-Buying a commercial property through your Self-Invested Personal Pension (SIPP) is a popular type of investment, particularly for business owners who have their own premises.
+Buying a commercial property through your Self-Invested Personal Pension (SIPP) is a popular type of investment, particularly for business owners who own their premises.

-This short guide summarises the advantages and disadvantages of purchasing a commercial property through your pension.
+This short guide summarises the advantages and disadvantages of purchasing commercial property through your pension.

 What’s a SIPP?

 A SIPP is a form of personal pension that allows you to hold a wide range of assets.
 A SIPP comes with generous tax rules, which applies to any asset held within it (commercial property included).

-What are the benefits to purchasing a property in a SIPP?
+What are the benefits of purchasing a property in a SIPP?

 One of the benefits of using a SIPP to purchase a property is for the tax benefits applied to contributions.
 It works like this:

 - If you’re an individual, you’ll receive pension tax relief at your marginal rate.
-This means that if you’re a higher rate taxpayer, the Government will credit your pension by £20 for every £80 you put in and reduced your tax bill by a further £20.
+This means that if you’re a higher rate taxpayer, the Government will credit your pension by £20 for every £80 you put in and reduce your tax bill by a further £20.
 Effectively, it only costs you £60 to receive £100 of benefit.

-- If you’re an employer, contributions to a pension will be an allowable expenses.
+- If you’re an employer, contributions to a pension will be an allowable expense.
 This means that money contributed to a pension will reduce your corporation tax liability.
 You won’t pay national insurance on the contribution either.

 What are the benefits of holding commercial property in a SIPP?